London Market Report

 Just south of Woodstock-Ingersoll and the 401 highway are the towns of Tillsonburg, Norwich, and surrounding counties of Southwest Oxford and Norfolk.
 The largest town of this area, Tillsonburg, has a population of just under 20K and is less than an hour drive from London and Brantford.
 The town has experienced strong growth in recent years, with the 2021 census recording population growth of 18% since 2016, significantly outpacing the overall province (5%) and London (10%).

-Tillsonburg & Area started the year with a median sale price of $594K, down 4% from the prior quarter and 6% year-over-year.
+Tillsonburg & Area started the year with a median sale price of $594K, up to $610K in the second quarter and spiking to $666K in Q3-2024.
 In 2022, inventory increased more than ten-fold, ending the year at 8 months, the highest level for all regions within Greater London.
-As expected in conjunction with this increased supply, homes were also taking much longer to sell, leading all GLA regions at 38 days.
-At year-end, just over 6 months of inventory was recorded, with homes still taking over 30 days to sell on average.
-Inventory fell to 4 months of supply to start the year, although homes are still taking over a month to sell.
+As expected in conjunction with this increased supply, homes were also taking much longer to sell, leading all GLA regions with a median time to sell of 38 days.
+Through the third quarter, inventory sits at 5 months of supply, double the trailing 5-year average with homes still taking longer than anywhere in Greater London to sell at 34 median days.

 A final note regarding Tillsonburg & Area is that prices are drastically more expensive in the surrounding rural communities when compared to the town of Tillsonburg, which can result in large swings in prices based on what type of properties sell during a specific time period.
 As always, speak with a realtor experienced in your preferred location to get more refined estimates on how a specific neighbourhood may be shifting.